tarikulalways/tarikulalways/README.md

 ### Hi I'm Md.
 Tarikul Islam

 ### 🚀 About Me<hr/>
-<p>I’m a <b>LARAVEL</b> developer passionate about making error-free software with 100% client satisfaction.
-I am passionate about learning and sharing my knowledge with others as publicly as possible.
-I love to solve real-world problems.
-I am strategic and goal-oriented, and I always work with an end goal in mind.
-I pride myself on doing quality work and maintaining excellent communication.
-Most of the time I work with <b>LARAVEL</b> but some technologies I enjoy working with include JavaScript as well as PHP</p>
+<p>I’m a WordPress Theme & Plugin Developer passionate about creating high-quality, error-free websites and plugins with 100% client satisfaction.
+I thrive on solving real-world problems and continuously learning and sharing knowledge within the development community.
+My approach is strategic and goal-oriented, always working with a clear vision of the result.
+I take pride in delivering quality work and maintaining open, effective communication.
+While my expertise lies in WordPress, I also enjoy working with PHP and JavaScript to build dynamic, responsive, and user-focused solution</p>

 ### 👨‍💻 Skills & Experience:<hr>